 Figure 3.
 Predicted results.
 The SPN is the difference between symmetrical and asymmetrical conditions (negative bars represent a large SPN).
 The SPN may be larger (more negative) in frontoparallel (black) than perspective (grey) conditions.
 This difference is called perspective cost (red).
-We predict that perspective cost will be highest in the baseline block (left) and reduced in the other three blocks.
+We predicted that perspective cost would be highest in the baseline block (left) and reduced in the other three blocks.
 Perspective cost may approach zero in the moving frame block (right).
 The predicted amplitude of these effects is more speculative than the rank order.

 The above can be listed as three specific hypotheses (as outlined in Table 1).
 Hypotheses 1 and 2 state plausible background assumptions.
 Hypotheses 3 and 4 are of key theoretical interest.